travi/admin.travi.org-components/README.md

 ## View a demo of the components

-The latest version of the components are hosted [on GitHub Pages](https://travi.github.io/admin.travi.org-components)
+The latest version of the components is hosted [on GitHub Pages](https://travi.github.io/admin.travi.org-components)

 ## Key Technology